christophuv/PeakBotMRM/README.md

 ## Install PeakBotMRM for raw data processing with an existing model
-PeakBotMRM is a pyhton package and can thus be run on different operating system.
+PeakBotMRM is a python package and can thus be run on different operating system.
 However, the recommended method for installation is to run it in a virtual environment with Anaconda as all CUDA dependencies can automatically be installed there.

 ### GPU support
 PeakBotMRM uses the graphics processing unit of the PC for computational intensive tasks such as the generation of the large training dataset or the training of the CNN model.
 Thus, it requires a CUDA-enabled graphics card from Nvidia as well as the CUDA tookit and the cuDNN libraries to be installed.
 For further information about these packages please consult the official documentation of Nvidia at https://developer.nvidia.com/cuda-downloads, https://developer.nvidia.com/cudnn and https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html.